apify/apify-docs/sources/academy/webscraping/anti_scraping/index.md

 Because we here at Apify scrape for a living, we have discovered many popular and niche anti-scraping techniques.
 We've compiled them into a short and comprehensible list here to help understand the roadblocks before this course teaches you how to get around them.

-> However, not all issues you encounter are caused by anti-scraping systems.
-Sometimes, it's just a simple configuration issue.
+> Not all issues you encounter are caused by anti-scraping systems.
+Sometimes, it's a simple configuration issue.
 Learn [how to effectively debug your programs here](/academy/node-js/analyzing-pages-and-fixing-errors).

 ### IP rate-limiting